GzimAsani/Restaurant-page/README.md

 # Restaurant-page

-This project project is part of Microverse learning and here I created dynamic restaurant website.
-This projet was created only with javascript and it does not need any kind of browser to render the pages.
+This project is part of Microverse learning and here I created dynamic restaurant website and it was created only with javascript and it does not need any kind of browser to render the pages.

 ![img](./readme.png)